Have you noticed your child walking on his or her toes lately? Has your child been falling down more often?

 All of these issues can be prevented and treated if you provide your child with the correct type of shoes.
 There are certain shoe styles that I have fitted before that will prevent your child from getting on his or her toes and will help develop a habit of walking the correct way: heel to toe.

-I always recommend parents to START by trying a pair of shoes to improve the way their children walk, and if that doesn’t work then a pair of orthotics is normally the next step to take.
+I always recommend parents to start by trying a pair of shoes to improve the way their children walk, and if that doesn’t work then a pair of orthotics is usually the next step to take.

-In this article I will describe the best shoes for tip toe walking children.
-However, I want to first show you what features the shoes must provide and how to make sure that you are providing your child with the correct shoe size.
+Before I provide you with a selection of the best shoes for tip toe walking children, I want to first show you what features the shoes must provide and how to make sure that you are providing your child with the correct shoe size.

-The Complications of Toe Walking – Why you Must Take Early Action!
+Toe Walking Children – Why you Must Take Early Action!

 As I mentioned before, toe walking can lead to several issues to your child’s feet and legs.
 Here is a list of why toe walking should not be left untreated: